-- a journal article that is a slightly revised version of an earlier refereed (or non-refereed) conference paper - a book that draws heavily on material previously published by the author(s) in articles, chapters of other books or a thesis - > the same research output published separately in two or more languages.
+- a journal article may be a slightly revised version of an earlier refereed (or non-refereed) conference paper - a book may draw heavily on material previously published by the author(s) in articles, chapters of other books or a thesis - the same research output may be published separately in two or more languages.

 TEOs need to advise staff members that, when selecting research outputs, those that contain content virtually identical to other research outputs should not be selected.
-If there is overlap between any of the research outputs presented in the EP, these should be noted in the Platform of Research - Contextual Summary, in the Description field of the relevant ERE Outputs, or in the Bibliographic or Equivalent Data field of the relevant research outputs.
+If there is overlap between the research outputs presented in the EP, these should be noted in the Platform of Research - Contextual Summary, or the description field of the relevant research outputs.